 The study area lies in the Northeastern part of the Ilesha schist belt at Boluwaduro Local Government area, Southwestern Nigeria.
 It falls within latitudes 7°54'N and 8°01'N and longitudes 4°45'E and 4°53'E, which spread across parts of Ilesha NE sheet number 243 and Ilorin SE sheet number 223 (fig. 1) (NGSA 2006).
-The area is a gateway to both Ekiti and Kwara States at the South and North respectively, it shares boundaries with Oke-Ila at North East; Ire to the west; Ada to the southwest, Imesi Ile and Otan-Ile in Ekiti State to the South.
+The area is a gateway to both Ekiti and Kwara States at the South and North respectively; it shares boundaries with Oke-Ila at North East; Ire to the west; Ada to the southwest, Imesi Ile and Otan-Ile in Ekiti State to the South.
 Otan-Ayegbaju area comprises of communities including Igbajo, Iresi, Oyan, Ila, Eripa, Kajola and Araro (figure 2).
 The area can be reached through a major road from Dagbolu junction at Osogbo to Igbajo.
 The study area is accessible through network of all seasonal roads and motorable tracks which links it with neighboring states like Ekiti and Kwara States.

 The topography of the study area depicts presence of granitic inselbergs and domes which are isolated hills heavily eroded at the slope and are usually seen to rise above the plain, standing out due to their resistance to weathering.
 The terrain is relatively rugged due to the characteristic cluster of dome shaped hills of varying sizes and orientation.
 The study area consists of well exposed outcrops ranging from massive hills, ridges, high mountain to low lying outcrops.
 These massive hills were observed to dominate the entire study area making the field mission difficult to execute because of the rugged nature of the terrain (figure 1).
 The Northeastern part of the area exhibit scanty outcrops as the rock exposures are generally low lying with less hills forming ridges.
 Elevation in the study area ranges from 257m to 601m above sea level.
 Otan-Ayegbaju area is well drained by river and stream channels like Oshun river, Olorogun river, Akekeke river, Otin river and Olin-Alaro river which are mostly structurally controlled as the streams are found along the valleys between ridges which suggests that the drainage type is trellis (figure 3).